jmoore2333/zendesk-openai-draft-proofreading-gpt4/README.md

 # Draft Proofreading OpenAI Assist

 This Zendesk App (Draft Proofreading OpenAI Assist) helps Zendesk Agent to write and proofread a draft of your ticket response by using OpenAI.
+This fork hard codes gpt-4-1106-preview as the model type to take advantage of testing with an inexpensive GPT-4 Turbo & there are plans to remove the japanese options & add the model type as a variable during the zendesk installer to allow for easier multiple installs with different models.
+All credit to toru-takahashi.

 ### Prerequire